Neck Pain Relief

 If you are experiencing neck pain, you are not alone.
 In fact, according to the American Physical Therapy Association (APTA), approximately one-third of the population experiences neck pain every year.
 If left untreated, neck pain can lead to some serious conditions, and surgical correction may even be needed.
 Fortunately, physical therapy can help treat your pain before it gets to that point.

-If you have been living with neck pain, contact Rebound Physical Therapy today to schedule a consultation with one of our licensed Boise physical therapists.
+If you have been living with neck pain, contact Rebound Physical Therapy today to schedule a consultation with one of our licensed Boise and Meridian physical therapists.
 We’ll evaluate your condition and relieve your pain, so you can get back to comfortably living your daily life!

 What’s causing my neck pain?